-Later, using mobile scanners, U.S. forces reportedly gathered fingerprints, eye scans, and other personal data at checkpoints, workplaces, the sites of attacks, and in door-to-door operations.
-This included biographic and sensitive information such as religious affiliation.
-In 2007, NGOs raised concerns with the Pentagon about serious risks, including potential reprisals and killings if the database were misused or exploited by future regimes.
-Adolescent boys, as explained below in the case of Afghanistan, are often viewed as military-aged males.

-The U.S. reportedly still retains biometric data on millions of Iraqis (approximately 3 million),270 and the biometric database ABIS271 reportedly continues to be used as a resource for U.S. counter-terrorism activities.
-For instance, U.S. databases connected to ABIS allow the U.S. Department of Homeland Security to block entry to the U.S. to travelers based on biometric data gathered in Afghanistan or Iraq.
-272
+Later, using mobile scanners, U.S. forces reportedly gathered fingerprints, eye scans, and other personal data at checkpoints, workplaces, the sites of attacks, and in door-to-door operations.267 This included biographic and sensitive information such as religious affiliation.
+In 2007, NGOs raised concerns with the Pentagon about serious risks, including potential reprisals and killings if the database were misused or exploited by future regimes.268 The U.S. reportedly still retains biometric data on millions of Iraqis (approximately 3 million),269 and the biometric database ABIS270 reportedly continues to be used as a resource for U.S. counter-terrorism activities.
+For instance, U.S. databases connected to ABIS allow the U.S. Department of Homeland Security to block entry to the U.S. to travelers based on biometric data gathered in Afghanistan or Iraq.271